Open Water Swims 2018

-Hello and welcome to my notes on open-water swims.
-New for 2014, the original focus on the Jersey Shore and the Philadelphia vicinity has enlarged to anywhere in the US and then some.
-There are now several regional schedules listing the basics for each swim: what, where, when, plus links to details.
+Hello and welcome to my catalog of 346 open-water swims in the US and then some.
+There are multiple regional schedules, with some overlap.
+Each schedule gives the basics to help you find swims to your liking: what, where, when, plus links to details.
 The criteria for listing are simple and liberal.
 A swim must be an annual event, open to a general adult audience, and held in the US or close-by.
 Its distance should be at least a mile or so, and a link to the swim's details must be available.
-Swims in the Philly region still get special consideration in the form of extended descriptions, extra attention, and top billing.
-Here are the schedules, covering 235 venues:
+Swims in the Philadelphia (PA) region, my splashing grounds, get some extra attention.
+Here are the schedules:

 - The Whole Shebang (Every swim in the database.)

-Did you notice a mistake on these pages—factual, spelling, typo, bad link, errant mapping?
-Do you know of another swim to add?
+Did you notice a mistake on these pages?
+Do you know of another swim fitting the criteria for listing?
 Kindly enlighten me via email@example.com.

 Quick guide to schedules

 Each schedule sorts its swims by date, time, and name.
 Golden rules separate months.
 Unconfirmed dates and times, indicated by question marks, are estimated from last season.
 Canceled swims are denoted by lines through the date and time.
 Links under the Location column aim to map check-in.
 That target is tricky for some events, and thus these links are more reliably taken as initial heuristics.
 Some are unsuitable for final driving directions.
-In the Distance column, "mi." abbreviates mile(s) and "km" abbreviates kilometer(s).
+In the Distance column, "mi" abbreviates mile(s) and "km" abbreviates kilometer(s).
 The More column names the body of water you'll be swimming in and gives the starting time.
 The time listed can be somewhat fuzzy.
-It identifies the starting time of the (first) race or of any pre-race meeting, whichever comes first.
-Check-in generally closes earlier still.
+It is the starting time of the (first) race or of any pre-race meeting.
+Check-in usually closes earlier.

-The More column may also include codes "Ⓓ," "Ⓚ," "Ⓡ," "S," and "Ⓣ" for supplemental info.
-"D" means that the event's timeline permits double-dipping when multiple distances are offered (you can swim more than a single race).
-"K" means a kids' race of some sort is offered, usually a short splash-and-dash.
-"R" means there's an option for relay teams.
-"S" means that USMS has sanctioned the event in whole or in part.
-You must be a USMS member to enter a sanctioned race.
-Some events offer single-day membership at registration.
-"T" similarly means that USAT has sanctioned the race and participation requires USAT membership.
-When both "S" and "T" appear, however, you need only be a member of one organization.
-(NB: Adding these codes is nascent work in progress.)
+The More column may also include codes "Ⓓ," "Ⓚ," "Ⓡ," "Ⓜ," and "Ⓣ" for supplemental info. Ⓓ means that the event's timeline permits double-dipping when multiple distances are offered (you can swim more than a single race). Ⓚ means a kids' race of some sort is offered, usually a short splash-and-dash. Ⓡ means there's an option for relay teams. Ⓜ means that USMS has sanctioned the event in whole or in part, and you must be a USMS member to enter.
+Similarly, Ⓣ indicates that USAT membership is required.

 This is an artisinal and non-commercial website free of advertisements, web bugs, cookie monsters, and their ilk.